 This vegan chocolate sheet cake features a moist, rich chocolate cake topped with an silky smooth chocolate ganache dotted with chopped pecans.
 It’s as easy to make as a boxed cake mix, but the flavors are so much better.
 If you’re a chocolate lover, this sheet cake will be the ultimate in indulgence.
 Make it today!

-My mom introduced me to this recipe for Texas Sheet Cake several years ago.
+My mom introduced me to her recipe for Chocolate Sheet Cake several years ago.
 It’s one of the staples in her selection of family dinner desserts.
 Our family always requests it and my mom never likes to disappoint anyone.

 Talk about disappointing people, I did a grand job of that when I decided to go vegan.
 My mom wasn’t so thrilled with the idea of it.
 She’s an interestingly complex person (aren’t we all?) because she loves to talks about losing weight and being healthy, but she’s not too happy when someone walks away from the table without having some of her fabulous desserts.
 We always try to bring our own, but my mom insists on making her own food for everyone.

 But my mom is also a trooper.
 Once she realized we were vegan to stay, she began transforming some of her tried and true recipes to meet our needs.
 So, my mom will fix for us vegan stuffing, gravy, casseroles, and now we even have vegan chocolate sheet cake.